+When the season is on, you can rack up big numbers of these pretty golden treasures.
 Dealing with abundance is usually a matter of drying.
 Most mushrooms are perfectly good dehydrated and stored in the pantry.
 Not chanties.
 Chanterelles lose almost everything that makes them special once they’ve been dried out.
 The only thing I’ve ever successfully done with dried chanterelles was infuse them with vodka.
 Weird, but good.

-Pickling is the answer.
+Pickling is one answer.
 When I first delved into pickling mushrooms, I wasn’t too optimistic about the results.
 I grew up in an era of canned mushrooms, which are slimy and so unpleasant I am certain it is a reason that most Americans won’t eat any mushrooms to this day.

 Little did I know that pickled mushrooms are a classic appetizer in Eastern Europe, and they make their way to the antipasti plates of Italy as well (Here is my Italian method of preserving mushrooms).
 Far from being limp and slimy. pickled mushrooms are firm and zingy — a great addition to a pickle plate.